perama-v/perama-v.github.io/docs/cairo/proof_size.md

 9. The Sequencer and Prover repeat their tasks, this time linking the proof to the previous proof, forming a **chain of checkpoint proofs**.
 This is a recursive proof.
 10. Once per hour, the proof is submitted to Ethereum (the "shishi-odoshi" clunks).
-11. The **hour checkpoint** is accepted and the minute checkpoints continue.
+11. The **hour checkpoint** transaction is accepted and the minute checkpoints continue.

+Failsafe scenario.

 12. A new user creates a transaction.
 13. The user records the checkpoint proof that their transaction was incorporated into.
 14. They execute another transaction that depends on the first transaction.